clhenrick/clhenrick.io/content/blog/2024-08-01-color-manipulation-with-oklch/index.md

 ## Experiment Two: Create a Sequential Color Palette From a Single Hue

-Sequential color palettes used for data visualization typically start out using a very light color and gradually move towards dark, usually to visually convey a range of less to more of something such as population density in a thematic map or incidents per hour in a heat map chart.
+Sequential color palettes used for data visualization typically start out using a very light and desaturated color and gradually move towards a dark and more saturated ending color.
+These types of color palettes are typically used to visually convey quantitative data such as population density in a thematic map.
 Using the LCH color space we can again programmatically generate a palette from a starting or input hue.
-This time by keeping the same hue in each of the palette's colors while adjusting the lightness and chroma.
+This time, we'll keep the same hue in each of the palette's color swatches while adjusting the lightness and chroma.

-The following graphics come from the Observable Notebook [Creating sequential color palettes with OKLCH][notebook-sequential-oklch].

-This time let's start with a different color, the blue used for this website's theme's accent color in light mode, `#0055a9`.
+This time let's start with a different color, the blue that is used for this website's theme accent color in light mode, `#0055a9`.

 <!-- NOTE: not using colorSwatchFigure because of the use of <code> in <figcaption> -->
 <figure class="swatch-container">